By: Chris ⎜ Last updated

 Tim Wendelboe on Grüners gate is the coffee shop that put Oslo on the global coffee map.
 Tim won the World Barista Championship in 2004, opened this tiny espresso bar and micro-roastery, and became one of the main figures behind the Nordic light roast approach: beans roasted lighter to bring out the character of where they were grown rather than the roast itself.
 The espresso is bright and clean, with flavour notes that shift through the year as the bean selection changes.
 They also run an aeropress menu for filter fans, a good way to taste single-origin coffees side by side.
 Tim also owns a coffee farm in Colombia, and when beans from Finca el Suelo are in stock they're worth trying.

-Tim Wendelboe coffee shop in Grünerløkka
+Tim Wendelboe: The most popular coffee shop in Oslo

 One thing to know: if you're used to dark Italian-style espresso, Nordic light roast can be a shock.
 It's more acidic, lighter in body, closer to tea than to what most people think of as espresso.
-Give it a chance.
-Once you adjust, dark roast starts tasting like burnt toast.
-The espressos here are consistently great.
+Give it a chance anyway.
+Once you get used to it, dark roast starts tasting like burnt toast.

 Supreme Roastworks